-While losing himself, wandering home whilst on leave from his seminary, novice monk Khoma stays in the barn of an old woman.
+Getting lost, wandering home whilst on leave from his seminary, novice monk Khoma stays in the barn of an old woman.
 A scuffle breaks out.
-Later, he is summonsed to stand and prey over a young dead woman, in the local church, for three nights.
-It is here that while in the long, dark nights, of the locked doors, that the dead regain life, the souls of Hell taunt the young monk to near terrifying insanity and the test of Faith will be as powerful as the witches, monsters and the mighty demon Viy who haunt his every step and bay for his very soul.Written by
+Later, he is summoned to stand and pray over a young dead woman, in the local church, for three nights.
+It is here that, while in the long, dark nights of the locked doors, the dead regain life, the souls of Hell taunt the young monk to near terrifying insanity, and the test of Faith will be as powerful as the witches, monsters and the mighty demon Viy who haunt his every step and bay for his very soul.Written by

 The first time Khorma inscribes a sacred chalk circle on the church floor, it is possible to see a partially erased circle already present, possible left over from previous takes of the scene.
 See more »

 I summon the vampires!
 I summon the werewolves!...
 I summon Viy!